 The more familiar you become with your own rhythm, the easier it will be for you to honor it from one week to the next.

 4. They embrace joy and pleasure

 To fully embrace anything, we must cultivate presence.
-When we are fully present within our bodies, we easily recognize what brings us joy and pleasure and can readily cultivate more of those things.
+When we are fully present within our bodies, we easily recognize what brings us joy and pleasure.
+And we can readily cultivate more of those things.
 Notice what brings you joy.
-It doesn’t matter if it’s your morning coffee or a luxury vacation to Rome–what matters is that you plan for pleasure each day by creating space to pursue the things that make you feel most alive.
+It doesn’t matter if it’s your morning coffee or a luxury vacation to Rome.
+What matters is that you plan for pleasure each day by creating space to pursue the things that make you feel most alive.

 5. They choose foods wisely